How to Teach Your Kids About Finances: A Comprehensive Guide

 You should consider introducing these apps a bit after online checking.
 It is a lot to get used to all at once.
 By delaying, you also start to establish the pattern where your child anticipates fun, new finance tools.

 Going through this process with your kids is about more than just creating an elaborate online cash register.
 It’s about establishing strong financial habits.
-So, connect their accounts to Mint.com.
+So, connect their accounts to a personal budgeting app.

-What Mint can do (among other things) is let kids see how much money they are spending over time and what they are spending it on.
+An online budgeting app can let kids see how much money they are spending over time and what they are spending it on.
 You’ll be delighted when your 14-year-old declares, “There’s no way I go to the vending machine that much.
 I guess I should pack snacks.”
 Priceless!

 More Advice For Teens